intel/ai-reference-models/docs/general/tensorflow/GeneralBestPractices.md

 ## Performance Metrics

-* **Throughput** measures how many input tensors can be processed per second with batches of size greater than one.
+* **Batch Inference** measures how many input tensors can be processed per second with batches of size greater than one.
-Typically for maximum throughput, optimal performance is achieved by exercising all the physical cores on a socket.
+Typically for batch inference, optimal performance is achieved by exercising all the physical cores on a socket.
-* **Latency** (also called real-time inference) is a measurement of the time it takes to process a single input tensor, i.e. a batch of size one.
+* **Online Inference** (also called real-time inference) is a measurement of the time it takes to process a single input tensor, i.e. a batch of size one.
-In a real-time inference scenario, optimal latency is achieved by minimizing thread launching and orchestration between concurrent processes.
+In a real-time inference scenario, optimal performance is achieved by minimizing thread launching and orchestration between concurrent processes.

 This guide will help you set your TensorFlow runtime options for good balanced performance over both metrics.
 However, if you want to prioritize one metric over the other or further tune Tensorflow for your specific model, please see the tutorials.
 A link to these can be found in the [Model Zoo docs readme](/docs/README.md).